20k/crapmud_documentation/README.md

 ### Implemented scripts

+\#ls.sys.xfer_upgrade_to({to:"username", idx:num})

+\#ms.sys.upgrades -> optionally takes array:num or full:1 to display detailed info, or takes load:idx or unload:idx to load and unload upgrades

-\#fs.scripts.all -> optionally takes sec:num, and pretty:num, sec defaults to -1 (all) and pretty to 0
+\#fs.scripts.all -> optionally takes sec:num, and array:num, sec defaults to -1 (all) and array to 0

 \#hs.accts.balance